 Parents & Families: Frequently Asked Questions

-Parents & families are valuable resources in a student’s career journey, and we encourage you to familiarize yourself with all that CDPA has to offer.
+Parents & families are valuable resources in a student’s career journey, and we encourage you to familiarize yourself with all that the Career Center has to offer.

 A: We can help!
-The Office of Career Development & Placement Assistance offers appointments, programs, and events that target students who are "undecided" or still exploring majors.
+The Career Center offers appointments, programs, and events that target students who are "undecided" or still exploring majors.
 Our career consultants are skilled in supporting students who are exploring or reconsidering their career focus.
 Consultants will frequently administer assessment instruments that clarify important aspects of career development such as interests, natural abilities, and values.
 The goal is to provide students with the information they need to make career decisions that are consistent with who they are and what they want from life.

 A: Pitt's Internship Guarantee is supported by our comprehensive Internship Prep Program (IPP).
 It's never too early for students to get started with the program, which features several group workshops plus individualized support as students begin their internship search.
 The IPP is a valuable resource- encourage your student to check out the schedule and get involved!